 Richard L. Baldwin, Haslett, $12.95

 Know someone who likes history as well as a good mystery?
 Then this is the ticket.
 Protagonist Gayle Anderson, a high school senior from Davison, Michigan has discovered her family?s genealogy.
 Her great great grandfather, Leroy Anderson died at age 30, but she suspects his death was not natural.
 Gayle sets out on an investigative adventure, but soon discovers that solving a crime at the end of the nineteenth century posed an interesting undertaking.

 Essays provide a great option for someone who likes to read, but rarely has the time to digest a full book in one sitting.
 This collection of Michigan creative nonfiction is from twenty-three of Michigan?s most well-known essayists.
 The essays approach Michigan at the atomic level, and will leave the reader contemplating his or her own memories and role in the state's past, present, and future.

 Monte Nagler, Farmington Hills, $38.00

 Monte Nagler is a renowned photographer who has traveled all over the Upper and Lower Peninsulas capturing his unique perspective of this wonderful state.
-This beautiful hard cover book is filled with stunning Michigan images taken by Monte Nagler.
+This beautiful hard cover book is filled with stunning Michigan images taken by Nagler.
 It deserves to adorn a coffee table and is sure to be a point of conversation.

 Clay Boura, Oak Park, $14.95